-Tuition, Fees, and Financial Aid Tuition and Fees Following is the schedule of fees established by the Board of Trustees of New York University for the academic year 2015-2016.
+Tuition, Fees, & Financial Aid Tuition & Fees Following is the schedule of fees established by the Board of Trustees of New York University for the academic year 2017-2018.
 The Board of Trustees reserves the right to alter this schedule without notice.
-The registration and services fee covers memberships, and dues to the student's class organization and entitles the student to membership in such University activities as are supported by this allocation and to receive regularly those University and college publications that are supported in whole or in part by the student activities fund.
+Note that the registration and services fee covers memberships and dues to the student's class organization, and entitles the student to membership in such University activities as are supported by this allocation and to receive regularly those University and college publications that are supported in whole or in part by the student activities fund.
 It also includes the University's health services, emergency and accident coverage, and technology fee.
 All fees are payable at the time of registration.
-The Office of the Bursar is located at 25 West 4th Street.
+The Office of the Bursar is located at 383 Lafayette Street.
 Checks and drafts are to be drawn to the order of New York University for the exact amount of the tuition and fees required.
 In the case of overpayment, the balance is refunded on request by filing a refund application in the Office of the Bursar.
-Students can use the NYU Electronic Suite (eSuite) for E-bill, Epayment, and E-refunds.
-Students can access their eSuite account with a single sign-on by logging onto the Albert Student Center using their NYU Net ID and Password.
+Students can use the NYU Electronic Suite (eSuite) for e-bill, epayment, and e-refunds.
+Students can access their eSuite account via a single sign-on by logging onto the Albert Student Center using their NYU Net ID and Password.
 Once in the Albert Student Center, students should click on the View Bursar Account link located under the Finances menu.
-This links to the secure eSuite web site.
+This links to the secure eSuite website.
 Students may also invite parents/authorized users to access their eSuite account.
 A fee will be charged if payment is not made by the due date indicated on the student's statement.
 The unpaid balance of a student's account is also subject to an interest charge of 12% per annum from the first day of class until payment is received.
 Holders of New York State Tuition Assistance Program Awards are allowed credit toward their tuition fees in the amount of their entitlement, provided they are New York State residents, are enrolled on a full-time basis, and present with their schedule/bill the Award Certificate for the applicable term.
 Students who receive awards after registration will receive a check from the University after the New York State payment has been received by the Office of the Bursar and the Office of the University Registrar has confirmed eligibility.
-Visit the NYU Bursar's web site at nyu.edu/bursar/tuition.fees for up-to-date listings of the University's tuition and fees charges.
-Basic Health Insurance Benefit Full-time students are automatically enrolled.
-All others can refer to the Student Health Center web site for other health benefit plans at nyu.edu/life/safety-health-wellness/ student-health-center Other Fees and Charges Fees are subject to change.
-Contact the NYU Bursar's Office for the most up-to-date information.
-Application and Acceptance Fees:
+Visit the NYU Bursar's website at nyu.edu/bursar/tuition.fees for up-to-date listings of the University's tuition and fees charges.
+Basic Health Insurance Benefit Plan Full-time students are automatically enrolled.\ All others can refer to the Student Health Center website for other health benefit plans at nyu.edu/ life/safety-health-wellness/ student-health-center.
+Other Fees & Charges Fees are subject to change.
+Contact the NYU Bursar's Office for the most up-todate information.
+Application & Acceptance Fees: